LibraryCarpentry/librarycarpentry.github.io/pages/workshops.md

 ---

 Library Carpentry develops and teaches interactive, hands-on workshops for learning core software and data skills of relevance to those in library roles.
-[Data Carpentry workshops](http://www.datacarpentry.org/workshops/) are domain-specific, and focus on teaching skills for working with data effectively and reproducibly.
-Our workshops are domain agnostic though datasets used will be familiar to library staff.
+Our workshops are domain-agnostic though datasets used will be familiar to library staff.

 Library Carpentry workshops are in-person events and are taught by volunteer Instructors.
 Our Instructors are [trained in pedagogy](http://carpentries.github.io/instructor-training/) with